-The District provided a complete response to the State Comptroller's office on February 3, 2016.
+The District provided a complete response to the State Comptroller's office on May23, 2018.
 A copy of the complete report and response can be found via the website of the Office of the New York State Comptroller.

-There are no recent State Comptroller's audits of the District, nor any that are currently in progress or pending release.
+There are no other State Comptrollers audits of the District that are currently in progress or pending release.

 Source: Website of the Office of the New York State Comptroller.

-Reference to website implies no warranty of accuracy of information therein.
+Note: Reference to website implies no warranty of accuracy of information therein.